 Cochrane - Reducing Research Waste

 To stimulate and promote research in this area, Cochrane has also instituted a REWARDS prize for researchers starting initiatives to reduce research waste .
-Click here to find out more information on the prize and how to apply.
+Find out more about the Cochrane REWARD prize.